christyguajardo/osticket-prereqs/README.md

 - Create a Resource Group in Azure
 - Create a Virtual Machine (VM) in Azure
 - Open Installation Files Link (holds downloads for installing)
-- Item 4
-- Item 5

-<h2>Installation Steps</h2>

-We are going to Remote Desktop into newly created VM

-Go to Azure and copy Public IP Address of VM

 Install various prerequisites '🖥️

     '💡 Install/Enable IIS in Windows